publiclab/publiclab-archive/notes/warren/8-7-2011/bbc-plots-how-create-your-own-aerial-map.md

 ---
-title: 'BBC on PLOTS: How to create your own aerial map'
+title: "BBC on PLOTS: How to create your own aerial map"\ntagnames: ''
-tagnames:
 author: warren
 path: /notes/warren/8-7-2011/bbc-plots-how-create-your-own-aerial-map.md
 nid: 434